kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 * **Recurring programs** are similar to batch programs in that they operate on user list level and they are also triggered by a timer, but these might be triggered repeatedly as opposed to one time only programs.
-* **Transactional programs** operate on individual user level and are triggered by user specific events (for example ‘New contact’, ‘Datachange’ and ‘External event’ are transactional entry points).
+* **Transactional programs** operate on individual user level and are triggered by user specific events (for example, ‘New contact’, ‘Datachange’ and ‘External event’ are transactional entry points).

-The post request must contain either a list_id or a user_id, for batch and recurring programs, the Automation Center will always send a list_id.
+The post request must contain either a list_id or a user_id.
+For batch and recurring programs, the Automation Center will always send a list_id.
 For transactional programs, a user_id is normally sent but under high loads, the Automation Center may decide to send transactional events in batches.
 In such circumstances, the Automation Center will include a list_id even if the program is transactional.

 .. note::

-   Always check for both user_id and list_id, and do not rely on the *program_type* to decide which one to use.
+   Always check for both user_id and list_id, and do not rely on the *program_type* to decide upon which one to use.

 Resolving user_ids and list_ids
 -------------------------------